sqlxpert/backup-events-aws/README.md

 - Get started quickly, or customize.

-  - Try sample vaults, or "bring your own vaults" (BYOV).
+  - Try the sample backup vaults, or "bring your own vaults" (BYOV).

   - Try the default `aws/backup` KMS key, which lets you experiment by backing up unencrypted EFS file systems -- or "bring your own key" (BYOK).

-  - Create 3 CloudFormation stacks from the same template for a minimum installation, or deploy across many accounts and regions by creating a StackSet.
+  - Create 3 CloudFormation stacks from 1 template for a minimum installation, or deploy across many accounts and regions by creating a StackSet.

 Jump to:
 [Quick Start](#quick-start)